Singapore in 3 Days: An Exciting Itinerary for Families

 Overall

-There are so many family friendly things to do in Singapore, you could easily spend an entire week here and not run out of things to do!
-If you have longer or are looking for alternative things to do, check out my blog post on the Top Things to do with Kids in Singapore for some inspiration!
+There are so many family friendly things to do in Singapore, you could easily plan a week long itinerary here and not run out of things to do!
+Although, that depends on the size of your budget!
+If you have longer or are looking for alternative things to do, check out my blog post on the Top Things to do with Kids in Singapore for some inspiration.